Ignore all rules: Meaning

-Usage in practice
+Use in practice

 A 2012 American Behavioral Scientist study analyzed the English Wikipedia's deletion process, "articles for deletion" (AfD).
 It found that IAR significantly impacted the weight of a comment: a page was more likely to be retained if a Wikipedia editor cited IAR in a "keep" vote, and more likely to be deleted if an editor cited IAR in a "delete" vote.
 The study also found that an article was more likely to be kept if the AfD contained a "keep" comment referring to both IAR and a "notability" policy (a rule on Wikipedia about which topics should have an article).
 This was not the case for "delete" comments.
 Additionally, if an administrator referred to IAR in favor of deletion then the article was more likely to be kept.
 The study concluded that the rule acts by "strengthening the efficacy of the individual and diminishing that of the bureaucracy".

 In Joseph M. Reagle Jr.'s 2010 book Good Faith Collaboration he writes that "ignore all rules" is "clever" and has substance of merit, but it "is bound to require qualification", such as that found in the essay "What 'Ignore All Rules' Really Means".
 McGrady proposed that Wikipedia's "Gaming the System" guideline is a better way to convey the spirit of Wikipedia than IAR.
 The former guideline forbids users from purposefully misinterpreting Wikipedia's policies in order to undermine their intent, an action referred to as "gaming".
 McGrady criticizes that IAR is "too abstract and too often misinterpreted or misused, itself a constant subject of gaming".

 In his 2015 book Wikipedia and the Politics of Openness, Nathaniel Tkacz writes that despite the policy, "ignoring the rules in Wikipedia is not an effective strategy if a contributor wants his or her contribution to stick".
 Tkacz goes on to say that "Wikipedia does have firm rules", but that they "are not fixed for all time".

 In a criticism of Wikipedia's bureaucracy, Dariusz Jemielniak writes that the rule is "knocked over in practice", noting that there are many essays on the site which explain when to use the rule.
 Jemielniak recommends that a "bureaucracy-busting squad" should be founded to "actively use and educate about" the rule.
 David Auerbach of Slate similarly writes that "ignore all rules" is hypocritically used by Wikipedia editors to "prevail in debates".